-Emma is a member of NASA’s Minnesota Space Grant High-Altitude Ballooning Team who is working on many different projects.
-Her main focus is experimenting with CubeSats and high-altitude ballooning; she has helped to design a P-POD (the deployment method used in space to deploy CubeSats) that can fly on a balloon stack and simulate a CubeSat deployment, exposing CubeSats while still keeping them safely attached to the stack.
-This design could allow CubeSat projects to be tested in near-space environments prior to being launched into space, where the designers can no longer retrieve their projects for improvements.
-Emma has also worked to improve ballooning programs that utilize weather data to predict the landing locations of balloon launches.
-She’s also worked on different ballooning radios: the FreeWave radio, which beacons data from a balloon stack to a ground station, and an APRS iGate, which retrieves GPS data from the balloon stack and uplinks the location to the internet.
-Emma serves as the team seamstress as well, helping to make multi-layer insulation blankets that aid payloads in retaining heat.
-She has also been involved in many outreach programs for the MN Space Grant, including balloon launches, hovercraft activities, and parachute activities with elementary and middle schools, and the Eureka program on campus for high school girls interested in STEM careers.
+Emma is a former member of the U of MN – Twin Cities’ Space Grant High-Altitude Ballooning Team and has worked on many different projects.
+Her of her main focus areas was experimenting with mock-CubeSats to fly on high-altitude balloon missions; she helped to design a mock-P-POD (the deployment method used in near-space to deploy mock-CubeSats) that can fly on a balloon stack and simulate an actual CubeSat deployment, exposing mock-CubeSats while still keeping them safely attached to the stack.
+The design allows actual CubeSats to be tested in near-space environments prior to being launched into space, where the designers can no longer retrieve their projects to make improvements.
+Emma also worked to improve ballooning programs that utilize weather data to predict the landing locations of balloon launches.
+She has also worked with different ballooning radio systems: the FreeWave radio, which beacons data from a balloon stack to a ground station, and an APRS iGate, which retrieves GPS data from the balloon stack and uplinks the location to the internet in real time.
+Emma has served as a team seamstress as well, helping to make multi-layer insulation “blankets” that aid payloads in retaining heat and reflecting excess solar energy.
+She has also been involved in many outreach programs for the MN Space Grant, including balloon launches, hovercraft activities, plus parachute activities with elementary and middle schools and the Eureka program on campus for high school girls interested in STEM careers.